Chapter 18 : For Better or Worse

 Albus grunted under the new weight.
 "But I am a man."

 "No, you're a boy.
 You're fish food.
-Food
+Food for fish food."

 "We want to make sure Anjali won't take advantage of you," Fred translated, wondering if this wasn't such a good idea after all.

 "Actually, she's pretty okay," said Albus, wincing as Scorpius' grip became more of a headlock.

 "And it's that kind of attitude that'll get you in trouble."
 Scorpius released him to pick up the blazing-orange blazer on the ground.
 "Consider this part of what I owe you.
 Have to make sure you don't get killed by my ex-girl."

 "I insist.
 Now put this on."
 He tossed him the blazer.

 Scorpius and Albus were roughly the same build.
 Albus still struggled to fit his arms through the sleeves until he realized he had the jacket on upside down.